15 Until Next Time…

 Know your data well

 In addition, if your data is fraught with issues due to inadequate exploration, cleaning , or transformation, then you’re going to have a hard time getting valuable results.
-It is very common to be dealing with data that has issues that even those who collected it are unaware of, so always be looking out for ways to improve your data.
+It is very common to be dealing with data that has issues that even those who collected it are unaware of, so always be looking out for ways to improve it.

 Have multiple models at your disposal